goutam-kul/reserach_agent-kairon/README.md

 A Deep Research AI Agentic System

 # Details
-This is a `langgraph` based Agentic system, consisting of 3 agents -
+This is a `langgraph` based Agentic system, consisting of 3 agents.
+A Redis caching system is introduced to cache the Tavily search response.
+To save tavily credits.
+Whenever a new response is generated using Tavily API the reponse is stored inside redis database with a unique key.
+Whenever tavily tool is called by the agent, we first search the key in redis database, if the key exists we query the results from redis.

 ## Agents
 1. **Planner Agent**